-Born Whole is about realizing your birthright to be healthy in heart, body, mind, and spirit.
+Born Whole is about realizing your birthright, and the birthright of your children, to be healthy in heart, body, mind, and spirit.

 This is a story of personal triumph and growth.
 It is also a description of what is possible for everyone.

-Born Whole tells how I re-lived three major pre-birth events while in a deep altered state of consciousness: my own conception, implantation, and labor.
+Born Whole tells how, I re-lived three major pre-birth events, guided by a skilled teacher, while in a deep altered state of consciousness.
+These events were my own conception, implantation, and labor.

 Later, I revisited my time in the womb and experienced again the wonder and stresses of my mother’s ongoing emotions, worldview, and physical circumstances.

-Born Whole also includes the beautiful story of how I spiritually guided a baby through its birth.
+Born Whole includes the beautiful story of how I spiritually guided a baby through its birth.

 What Readers Say